How Long Does It Take to Become a Medical Assistant? Length of School, Training Programs, & Certification

 When it comes to cost and length, each of them has their own advantages and disadvantages.
 It is important to weigh these when deciding which option is the best fit for you.

 The minimum requirement for becoming a medical assistant is a high school diploma or GED.
 The length of medical assistant programs can vary depending on the institution.
-In general, you can expect them to take anywhere from four months to two years to complete.
+In general, you can expect them to take anywhere from four months to two years to complete, making them one of the quickest healthcare certifications you can earn.

 School TypeLengthLeads to Cost